ocirede/Udemy_course_Python_small_projects/README.md

    - **Skills Learned**: Turtle graphics, randomization, graphical programming.

 ### 3. **Pong Arcade Game**
-   - **Description**: A recreation of the classic Pong game using Python and Pygame.
+   - **Description**: A recreation of the classic Pong game using Python and Turtle.
 The project involves handling user input for paddles and implementing the game mechanics for ball movement and scoring.
    - **Skills Learned**: Turtle, game development, collision detection.

 ### 4. **Quiz Game**